hamsterhq/hamster/README.md

 4. API metering and throttling
 5. Email service(email verification, forgot password etc.)
 6. Javascript, Python, Ruby, Java, PHP clients.
+7. Dashboard
-7. Analytics.
+8. Analytics.

 **Contributions**

-Not accepting pull requests right now due to the highly unstable code, but code reviews, feature requests and issues are most welcome.
+Not accepting pull requests right now due to the unstable code, but code reviews, feature requests and issues are most welcome.
 The pull request freeze is expected to be around for another four weeks.
 Sorry about that!

 **Why is Licence Missing?**